 POWER = Energy TransferredTime taken

+The power each student generates is calculated by dividing the energy transferred by the time taken to complete the action.

 (Mr. Sam, I’m still pretty confused on what else to put here.)

 Hypothesis:

 I predict that Jung would be the most powerful person in our group.
 This is because he appears to have the greatest weight in our group and, knowing from experience, has the fastest speed among all of us.
 Combining those two factors together would make him the most powerful person.